Gardy Girault

 Gardy Girault ([ɡaʁdi ʒiʁo]), stylized as G∆rdy Gir∆ult, is a Haitian electronic musician, DJ, remixer and record producer.
 He is a pioneer of an electronic music subgenre called rara tech that fuses the Afro-Haitian genre rara with house music.

-Gardy Girault, is a rare breed in his genre of music.
-Driven by his passion of electronic music alive, he integrates ancestral elements native to his land, creating a unique yet contemporary musical experience.
+He integrates ancestral elements native to his land.

 Early life

 Girault was born in Port-au-Prince, Haiti.

 Career

 His album Kiskeya was released in 2015.